Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

       * 0: Do NOT use temporary NetCDF trajectories
       * 1: Use temporary NetCDF trajectories

-??? danger "`overwrite_data` Removed"
-    `overwrite_data` (Default = 0)
-    :   Defines whether the gmx_MMPBSA data will be overwritten. `gmx_MMPBSA` detects if the gmxMMPBSA data files exist before copying them.
-This option allows the user to control the copy process and prevents the system from being overloaded by copying files unnecessarily.

-        * 0: don't
-        * 1: overwrite gxmMMPBSA data if exist

-        !!! tip Keep in mind
-            We recommend activating this option with each new release because there may be changes and/or corrections in the gmxMMPBSA data files.

-        _Removed in v1.4.3_

-        _New in v1.3.1_

 `solvated_trajectory` (Default = 1)
 :   Define if it is necessary to build a clean trajectory with no water and ions